cincuranet/blog/_posts/2016-12-12-233589-dotnet-types-that-can-be-read-and-written-atomically-without-the-risk-of-tearing.md

 ---
+title: |
-title: ".NET types that can be read and written atomically without the risk of tearing"
+  .NET types that can be read and written atomically without the risk of tearing
 date: 2016-12-12T15:07:00Z
 tags:
   - Multithreading/Parallelism/Asynchronous/Concurrency